 If you’re a real estate agent, decision trees could make a great addition to your real estate marketing efforts, especially since your clients are likely evaluating some major decisions.

-A decision tree to help someone determine whether they should rent or buy, for example, would be a welcomed piece of content on your blog.
-You could also create a custom decision tree to help your clients determine which property is best for them.
+A decision tree to help someone determine whether they should rent or buy, for example, would be a welcome piece of content on a real estate blog.
+You could also create a custom decision tree to help your clients determine which property is best for them, like the example below.

 One big advantage of decision trees is their predictive framework, which enables you to map out different possibilities and ultimately determine which course of action has the highest likelihood of success.
 This, in turn, helps to safeguard your decisions against unnecessary risks or undesirable outcomes.